 - Rémi Gaillard

-Rémi Gaillard is probably the most famous French YouTuber abroad, the best publicity for the French culture.
+Rémi Gaillard is probably the most famous French YouTuber abroad, and the best publicity for French culture.
 The French YouTuber also started his YouTube career by doing hidden cameras by messing with people in the street and loved to piss off the police.
-For example, he drove a kart to do a race like a video game Mario Kart in his city from the south, Montpellier, he juggled with the ball and shot at a police car, he smoked in an elevator, and so on.
+For example, he drove a kart to do a race like the video game Mario Kart in his city from the south, Montpellier, he juggled with the ball and shot at a police car, he smoked in an elevator, and so on.

 Now he has reduced his production of hidden cameras and he is using his celebrity in France to denounce animal life conditions in the water parks or the dogs and cats that people abandon in the street in France.
 His famous slogan that you can see at the end of his videos “C’est en faisant n’importe quoi que l’on devient n’importe qui” means “By doing whatsoever you become anybody”.
 I have written a special article about him if you want to learn more about him: Meet Remi Gaillard: French YouTuber Activist and Entertainer.